 - Security management process.
 Security measures must be implemented and assessed.

 - Workforce training.
 A covered entity’s workforce should receive annual training on HIPAA compliance.
 They must be informed of the policies and procedures, and what the sanctions are for violation.

 In addition to the HIPAA Security Rule, it’s important to briefly discuss the HIPAA Privacy Rule.
 As the first significant addition to HIPAA, this rule defined protected health information (PHI) and set standards for dealing with sensitive patient data.

 HIPAA defines PHI as identifiable health information.
 The keyword here is identifiable, meaning that research scientists can use patient data in their projects, as long as they keep the patient’s identity separate from the medical data.

 The Security Rule complements the Privacy Rule.
 The main difference is that the Security Rule was enacted to cover the growing issue of electronic forms of patient data, known as ePHI.

-EPHI is any type of patient data (PHI) that is transmitted, stored or maintained in electronic form.
+ePHI is any type of patient data (PHI) that is transmitted, stored, or maintained in electronic form.
 The Security Rule focuses solely on ePHI.

-The need for annual risk assessments
+The need for an annual risk assessment

 The administrative safeguards of the Security Rule state that HIPAA risk assessments are required.
 Risk analyses can help your organization determine which of your security measures are robust and where your areas of weakness are.